-Traditional methods of pathogen identification and characterization are often are guided by serial hypotheses and are optimized for a only limited number of organisms.
+Next-generation sequencing (NGS) allows highly accurate, hypothesis-free analysis of multiple isolates for detection, replacing multiple tests to identify organisms and examine resistance and virulence.
+In contrast, traditional methods of pathogen identification and characterization are often guided by serial hypotheses and are optimized for only a limited number of organisms.

 In combination with extensive epidemiological findings, the portable iSeq 100 System enabled local scientists to analyze transmission patterns and trace the outbreak's origin.Read Article